calculationsrequired/animal-scanner/README.md

 # neutralbot version.alpha
 This bot will take a face image as input and classify it as one of eight emotions; neutral, anger, contempt, disgust, fear, happy, sad and surpise.
 The bot will then attempt to stop the displayed emotions with either pictures, videos, or textual informations.
+use neutralbot.py to run program
 ### Problems
 There were issues training the network to have a decent validation and test accuracy.
 I've tried many architectures and the best I got with this network is about 75%.
 For the real-world images, the bot is actually quite terrible at classifying the emotions.
 Much work will have to be done for sure.
 ### Data Set Details